-(i) the staff member has an accrued recreation leave balance of 20 days (pro-rata for part-time staff) or more; or

-- (ii) the staff member has elected to return (or plans to elect to return) on a reduced time fraction; or - (iii) the request cannot be accommodated for operational reasons. - 52.4 The entitlement to paid parental leave is subject to the staff member taking all accrued recreation leave in excess of 20 days and accrued long service leave in excess of 12 weeks before they return to work (pro-rata for part-time staff). - 52.5 Casual staff are not entitled to paid parental leave and will only be entitled to unpaid parental leave if they: - (a) have been employed by the University on a regular and systematic basis for a sequence of periods of employment of at least 12 months; and - (b) but for the birth or placement of the child, the staff member would have a reasonable expectation of ongoing employment by the University on a regular and systematic basis.
+- the staff member has an accrued recreation leave balance of 20 days (pro-rata for part-time staff) or more; - ii. the staff member has elected to return (or plans to elect to return) on a reduced time fraction; or - iii. the request cannot be accommodated for operational reasons. - 52.4.
+The entitlement to paid parental leave is subject to the staff member taking all accrued recreation leave in excess of 20 days and accrued long service leave in excess of 12 weeks before they return to work (pro-rata for part-time staff), subject to the requirements of applicable long service leave legislation. - 52.5.
+Sessional academic and professional casual staff are not entitled to paid parental leave and will only be entitled to unpaid parental leave if they: - (a) have been employed by the University on a regular and systematic basis for a sequence of periods of employment of at least 12 months; and - (b) but for the birth or placement of the child or the taking of leave described in section 67(2)(b)(iii) of the Fair Work Act 2009 (Cth), the staff member would have a reasonable expectation of ongoing employment by the University on a regular and systematic basis.